NetstackDE/laravel-sevdesk-api/README.md

 composer require netstack-de/laravel-sevdesk-api
 ```

-Set your api token with
+Set your api token in the `.env` file like this:

 ```
 SEVDESK_API_TOKEN=xxxxxxxx